Configuration

 List of secrets the agent pod has access to.

-Takes an array of hash with the format { name: <secret-name> }.
+Takes an array of entries with the format { name: <secret-name> }.

 Read more here.